Lessor BOC Aviation says airline clients repaying delayed rentals

 Singapore-headquartered BOCA is one of the world’s biggest lessors, with a fleet of 571 planes, including those on order.
 This year, it struck big deals with airlines to buy and lease back aircraft.

-Airlines have deferred payments to lessors, which have shored up funding and delayed taking deliveries from Airbus and Boeing, after expanding furiously in an industry boom over the past few decades.
+Airlines have deferred payments to lessors, which have shored up funding and delayed taking deliveries from Airbus (AIR.PA) and Boeing (BA.N), after expanding furiously in an industry boom over the past few decades.

 BOCA took a $12 million asset impairment on five Boeing aircraft already delivered and repossessed three other planes.